Finding Fantasy Value: A Very Early Analysis of Fantasy Football for 2026

 Each dot is a player.
 Color = tier.
 X-axis is reversed so earlier picks are on the right.

-To do that, I need a model that defines "expected VORP at a given ADP."
-I tried three approaches in order, and the first two broke in instructive ways.
+To do that, I needed a model that defined "expected VORP at a given ADP."
+I tried three approaches in order, and the first two didn't work as expected...

 Attempt 1: Linear Regression